 Does taking albuterol increase the chance of birth defects?

-One study looked at the use of five different inhaled beta2-agonist bronchodilators in the first trimester of pregnancy.
+One study looked at the use of 5 different inhaled beta2-agonist bronchodilators in the first trimester of pregnancy.
 This study did not find an increase in the number of birth defects with use of any of these medications.
-Of the 259 people who were pregnant in this study, 20 of them took albuterol.
+Of the 259 women who were pregnant in this study, 20 of them took albuterol.
 Another study found a link between albuterol use and several types of birth defects.
 However, this study could not rule out the influence of asthma.
 Other studies do not support the suggestion that albuterol causes an increased chance for a pattern of birth defects.

 Does taking albuterol in pregnancy increase the chance of other pregnancy-related problems?